 - Can be composted or incinerated for energy use at the end of their (long) life

 - Thermofloc makes use of recycled newsprint

-Is any insulation suitable for vegans?
+What type of insulation is suitable for vegans?

 SupaSoft Insulation, NatraHemp and Steico wood fibre products are suitable insulation for vegans.